5 tips on how to enjoy time alone without feeling lonely?

 Hungry?
 Don’t be shy. . .
 Go to that restaurant you saw on the telly commercial or driving back home.

 Fancy a romantic picnic?
 Well, who — other than God — to love than yourself?
-Take yourself to the park and enjoy some fine picnic.
+Take yourself to the park and enjoy a fine picnic.

 I don’t care where you go, even if you decide to stay home which is AMAZING, as long as you take yourself out and enjoy it to the fullest.